thegreenwebfoundation/developer-docs/src/docs/co2js/methods.md

 const emissions = swd.perVisit(1000000);
 ```

-Here we are using the Sustainable Web Desing model, and using the `perVisit()` function to check the carbon emissions for transferring 1 million bytes.
+Here we are using the Sustainable Web Design model, and using the `perVisit()` function to check the carbon emissions for transferring 1 million bytes.

 ### Accepted parameters